empaz97/jerry-bot/README.md

 Jerry-Bot is a discord bot which is here to make your polling experiences better!

-Jerry-Boy is created and maintained by Emerson
+Jerry-Bot is created and maintained by Emerson

 Jerry-Bot Profile Pic done by the lovely Lehenne

 # Polling

+When polling you do not have to use Jerry-Bot's name.
+Instead make sure you start your command with `!poll` or `/poll`

 ## Making a Poll

 When you trigger Jerry, they will react to your poll with all of the emoji options to make it easier for people to join in on your poll.

-Start by typing \`!poll\` or \`/poll\` followed by your question.
+Start by typing `!poll` or `/poll` followed by your question.
 Jerry will automatically react with a positive and negative emoji.
 If you want to supply options, every subsequent line should start with an emoji option.

 Note: Please make sure all emojis you use are available in the current server.